NanoAdblocker/NanoCore2/notes/advanced_settings.md

 Default: `false`

-When set to `true`, Nano Adblocker will treat user filters as privileged when compiling filters **in the future**.
+When set to `true`, Nano Adblocker will treat `My filters` as privileged when compiling filters **in the future**.
 Similarly, setting this toggle to `false` **or turning off advanced mode** will **not** cause privileged filters to be immediately removed.